Cap Rate

 Origin of the Term

-The term cap rate originates from the concept of capitalization, which is the process of converting a stream of income into value, typically used in the real estate industry to determine the value of properties.
+The term “cap rate” originates from the concept of capitalization, the process of converting income streams into a present value.
+It has been widely adopted in the real estate industry as a standard measure for assessing property value and investment viability.

 Synonyms and Antonyms